Steve-Fenton/stevefenton.co.uk/src/pages/blog/2025/11/not-picasso.md

 The preparation checklist:

-* Fill holes and cracks
+- Fill holes and cracks
-* Sand the walls
+- Sand the walls
-* Clean the walls
+- Clean the walls
-* Let the walls dry
+- Let the walls dry
-* Apply paint
+- Apply paint

-You may need to add additional tasks to the list, such as removing mildew or priming the surface, if these are required in your expert judgment.
+You may need to add additional tasks to the list, such as removing mildew or priming the surface, if these are required in your expert judgement.
 This is the model professional decorators have refined over decades.
 It's not glamorous, but it works.
 So far, so good.

 ## Enter the robot